rakeshzingade/AWSZeroDownTimeDeploy/README.md

 ## Script details

-Suppose an web application is hosted on 3(or many) EC2 instances frontend by ELB.
+Suppose the web application is hosted on EC2 instances frontend by ELB.
 These instances are deployed in different AZs under one VPC.
 Considering this scenario we required zero downtime deploy script to upgrade the web application instance using new updated AMI-ID.

 ## Pre-requisites to execute the script
 1. aws cli installed and configured